 The Canadian Startup Visa is similar in some ways to the recently launched French Tech Visa, but with the crucial difference that whereas the French Tech visa allows entry for passive investors, Canada’s SVP admits only hands-on entrepreneurs.

-You can learn more about the detailed requirements for the Canadian Startup Visa here.Make sure to follow Investment Migration Insider on your social media of choice:
+You can learn more about the detailed requirements for the Canadian Startup Visa here.Follow Investment Migration Insider on your platform of choice: